-The past few years has allowed the growth of construction technology, which in turn has enabled meaningful data collection and mature information handling that has now paved the way for significant adoption of automated compliance checking.
+The past few years have allowed the growth of construction technology, which in turn has enabled meaningful data collection and mature information handling that has now paved the way for the significant adoption of automated compliance checking.

 A digital site diary can end your compliance nightmares